-Mrs Goode decides she has had enough of the damp British weather, so packs her bags and moves to Spain to live near her brother.
+- Mrs Goode decides she has had enough of the damp British weather, and Mr Goode, so packs her bags and moves to Spain to live near her brother. - Their 16 year old daughter decides to go with mum as she loves the sun.